Skip links

 Typically, people turn to search engines to find answers to technical difficulties or obtain advice pertaining to complicated situations.

 Hence, they frequently employ Boolean operators and advanced syntax to filter results.
-We have written a blog about keyword resarch and using Google search operators to find low competition keywords.
+We have written a blog about keyword resarch and using Google to find low competition keywords.

 Like navigation searches, discovery searches yield relatively small amounts of traffic.
 Nevertheless, it remains the fastest growing sector of searches performed on the Web.